-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “The Male Accessory Ducts and Glands”.
+This set of Class 12 Biology Chapter 3 Multiple Choice Questions & Answers (MCQs) focuses on “The Male Accessory Ducts and Glands”.

 1. Which of the following is not included in accessory ducts?